![]() |

 Album: Whistle Rymes

-LP Comments: The Polydor (UK) has better vinyl quality, but the Decca (USA) has a better overall frequency response, especially in the highs.
+LP Comments: The Polydor (UK) & CBS/Sony (Japan) has better vinyl quality, but the Decca (USA) has a better overall frequency response, especially in the highs, as well as an overall warmer sound.

 Summary: The best overall sound for this album comes from the Decca (USA) LP.
 While the sound is very clean on Sundazed (USA) and Repertoire (Germany) CD versions, they are completely missing the familiar, heavy "bottom end" that is very present on the LP versions.
 What's particularly interesting about that is, two different people mastered the 2 CD versions - Bob Pridden for the Repertoire (Germany) version and Bob Irwin for the Sundazed (USA) version.
 However, neither of them captures the original feel of the LP, which makes this CD release a bit disappointing.
 The Castle Music (UK)/Sanctuary (USA)/Strange Days (Japan) CDs would sound great, had there not been too much treble and unnecessary compression.